First Year CS Guide

 MarkUs

-ProTip: Always submit assignments early, since the system tends to get overloaded and is known to get extremely slow or even crash during the last few minutes before the deadline.
-It’s your personal responsibility to submit early, and you should keep in mind that multiple submissions are allowed for most courses.
-This means only your final submission will be graded, even if you submit various drafts of your work prior to the deadline.
+Pro Tip: Always submit assignments early, since the system tends to get overloaded and is known to get extremely slow or even crash during the last few minutes before the deadline.
+It’s your responsibility to submit early, but also keep in mind that multiple submissions are allowed for most classes.
+This means only your final submission will be graded, even if you submit various drafts before the deadline.
 This allows you to edit and submit your work as many times as you see fit until the deadline.

 Piazza

-ProTip: Remember to search your question before posting it on Piazza, because it is very likely that one of your classmates will have already asked that question earlier.
-Also profs really don't want to answer the same question 5 million times.
+Pro Tip: Remember to search your question before posting it on a course forum, as it is quite likely someone's already asked your exact question.
+Also, profs really don't want to answer the same question 5 million times...
+Teaching Labs

-1. don't lose the email
+1. Don't lose the email.

 Help Centre